gasyleiss/ExtensionPack/ScriptRepoSync/GitSync/readme.md

 - GitUserCredential

-    Credential of a git user, who is authorized to access the given git repository.
+    PSCredential of a git user, who is authorized to access the given git repository.
 Note that an email address is not a valid account name.
 You must use this ParameterSet for private repositories.

+- SparseDirs

+    Specify the list of subfolders you want to check out.
+If empty, all files will be checked out.
+    Example: `"ActiveDirectory/*", "O365/*"`

-- GitUserName
+- Branch

-    UserName of a git user, who is authorized to access the given git repository.
-Note that an email address is not a valid account name.
-You can use this ParameterSet for public repositories.
+    The remote branch to check out.
+    Default: `master`.

 - SRLibraryPath

     Path to the ScriptRunner Library Path.
     Default: `C:\ProgramData\AppSphere\ScriptMgr`

+- GitExePath

+    Path to the git execuatble.
+    Default: `C:\Program Files\Git\cmd\git.exe`.

-- GitAction
+- Cleanup

-    `Clone` or `pull` the given git repository.
-Use `clone` for a initial download and `pull` to update already cloned repositories.
+    Cleanup the local repository before initialize a new repository.
+    All files and sub directories in the repository path will be removed.
+    Default: `false`.

 ## How-To create a ScriptRunner Action

 - Install `Git for Windows` at the ScriptRunner service host.
-- Download the [Invoke-GitSync.ps1](./Invoke-GitSync.ps1) script to the ScriptRunner script repository.
+- Download the [Invoke-GitSparseCheckout.ps1](./Invoke-GitSparseCheckout.ps1) script to the ScriptRunner script repository.
 The default location of the ScriptRunner script repository is `C:\ProgramData\AppSphere\ScriptMgr`.
 - Use the ScriptRunner Admin App to
   - create a Credential with UserName and Password for authenthication at the git server, if you want to clone a private git repository.
-If you want to clone a public repository, you can use the `UserName` ParameterSet.
+A credential is not required, if you want to clone a public repository.
-  - create a new `Action` with the [Invoke-GitSync.ps1](./Invoke-GitSync.ps1) script.
+- create a new `Action` with the [Invoke-GitSparseCheckout.ps1](./Invoke-GitSparseCheckout.ps1) script.
-  - select `Direct Service Execution` as target of the `Action`.
+  - select the target `Direct Service Execution` in the new `Action` wizard.
   - set the required script parameters to `Cannot be changed at script runtime` to enable scheduling for the `Action`.
   - example for the assignment of action parameters: